EdenKupe/anarchysf/pages/o/ChadOliver.md

 title: "Chad Oliver - 'The Ant and the Eye'"
 ---

 The disarming of a future Hitler before anyone knows of  him.
-One feature of the developing social context is, obscurely, "a spurt in  membership in the Anarchist Party" (William F. Sloane: Stories for Tomorrow,  London, 1955, p273)
+One feature of the developing social context is, obscurely, "a spurt in  membership in the Anarchist Party" (William F. Sloane: _Stories for Tomorrow_, London, 1955, p273)